morepath/morepath/doc/quickstart.rst

 1. We import ``morepath``.

-2. We create a subclass of :class:`morepath.App`.
+2. We create a subclass of :class:`morepath.App` named ``App``.
 This class contains our application's configuration: what models and views are available.
 It can also be instantiated into a WSGI application object.

 3. We then set up a ``Root`` class.
 Morepath is model-driven and in order to create any views, we first need at least one model, in